vasylsidnenko/swift-ai-api/README.md

 - Shows a summary of validation status and quality score by default
 - Can be expanded to view detailed validation comments
 - Uses color-coding to indicate validation status (passed, failed, or skipped)
+- Displays only failed validation checks for cleaner interface
+- Presents validation comments in a collapsible card similar to evaluation criteria

+#### Enhanced Code Syntax Highlighting
+The system now provides improved code syntax highlighting with:
+- Support for additional languages including Metal and OpenGL
+- Automatic closing of code blocks if missing closing backticks
+- Multiple initialization attempts to ensure proper highlighting even with delayed content loading

 #### Token Usage Display
 The interface now displays token usage information for each question, showing: